The 25mm Batis from Zeiss is a new wide angle lens made for Sony' full-frame, mirrorless cameras.

 Design & Build Quality

 The Batis line follows the popular mirrorless trend of being small and lightweight without sacrificing performance.
 The 25mm is compact measuring in at only 3.19″ by 3.07″ and weighing only 11.82 oz.
 When comparing this to something like the Sigma 24mm 1/4 DG Art (Canon EF) which is 3.35″ by 3.55″ and weighs 1.46 lbs, the difference is pretty significant especially if you will be going handheld for long periods.
+Unlike a macro lens which is meant for close-ups, this is a wide angle lens that is made for shooting subjects in their larger portions whether it is a landscape, architecture or portrait.

-With a unique design, the Batis models do not offer any physical focus markings but instead provides a non-traditional rubberized focus ring with a small OLED display that can be enabled to display a real-time information like focus distance, depth of field range and aperture reading.
+With a unique design, the Batis models do not offer any physical focus markings but instead provides a non-traditional rubberized focus ring with a small OLED display that can be enabled to display real-time information like focus distance, depth of field range and aperture reading.

 On the front, you'll find a metal 67mm thread useful for adding native-sized filters or larger ones using a step-up ring.
 The lens body is coated in a matte black finish with small Zeiss brandings upon either side.
 As you'd expect from a lens of this caliber, the 25mm Batis is fully dust and weather-sealed to allow use in all sorts of weather conditions.